Our Team

 My experience as a trauma victim has deeply informed my understanding of trauma treatment.
 My training and personal healing journey utilizing EMDR, IFS, and my own method I call The Tree, has been long, arduous, educational, and rewarding.
 I’ve done a lot of the hard work so you don’t have to.
 I figured some stuff out and can help you sort through your stuff too.

-I supervise each patient counseled by Bryce Barrett, Ashlynn Rivers, and Emily Weller.
+I supervise each patient counseled by Bryce Barrett, Ashlynn Rivers, Emily Weller, and Ben Barrett.

 Skye’s Pricing